 I am writing to strongly urge residents of the Onteora School

-she seeks to re-join the School Board on May 17th.
-Anne-Marie
+seeks to re-join the School Board on May 17th.
+Anne-Marie brings

-brings a calm, committed and dedicated voice to the Board
+a calm, committed and dedicated voice to the Board and has proven

 Her ability to balance the disparate needs of various district